New York State Thruway: History

-In late 2018, ramp meters were installed on all entrance ramps to the Thruway mainline in Westchester County (exits 1-9) and at all entrances to the entire Cross-Westchester Expressway.
+In late 2018, ramp meters were installed on all entrance ramps to the Thruway mainline in Westchester County (exits 1-9) and at all entrances to the entire Cross Westchester Expressway.
 Ramp meters were activated at exits 11, 12, and 13 in October 2020.

+On April 23, 2016, the southbound toll plaza at the Tappan Zee Bridge in Westchester County was closed and replaced with a southbound all-electronic toll gantry on the Rockland County side of the bridge.
+In late 2018, all remaining flat-rate toll barriers on the Thruway were replaced with electronic toll gantries.
 In October 2020, it was announced that the transition to cashless tolls would go into effect the following month, which would eliminate all toll booths and their operators.
-On November 12, 2020, Governor Andrew Cuomo announced that the entire Thruway would transition to cashless tolling.
-Tolls on the entire Thruway became completely cashless two days later.
+On November 13, 2020, both of the ticket systems were converted to cashless tolling.
 The cashless tolling project cost $355 million.